atanasStoyanov/vw-club/README.md

 npm install
 ```

-- Run the below command to start the Node server and the React app simultaneously
+- Navigate back to the root folder "vw-club" and run the below command to start the Node server and the React app simultaneously

 ```
+cd ../
 npm run dev
 ```